Latin quarter, French quarter, etc.

 Latin was the common language for students, who came from all over Europe.

-From _Brewer's Dictionary of Phrase & Fable, 16th Edition_ revised by Adrian Room.
+From Brewer's Dictionary of Phrase and Fable revised by Adrian Room.

 the French Quarter the old district of New Orleans, Louisiana.
 Local